almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 addition, those with degrees, regardless of the level of degree, are considered to be more mature, less likely to commit crime, and are more established than those who are not.

+Speaking from personal experience, I have a Business degree and have been working in tech years before I got my degree.
+The problem that I have encountered is that the HR recruiter will see my resume has Business degree listed on it and almost immediately disqualify me because the job requirements are for a Computer Science, Information Systems, Mathematics, or engineering-related degree.
+Since my degree does not align with my work experience, some assume that my experience is bogus or that I do not have the knowledge needed for the job (solely based on the degree) and disqualify me accordingly.
+On the contrary, I can talk to anybody in tech and have a full blown tech conversation or post about my projects on LinkedIn, and it is obvious that I am good in tech, especially to those that are and have already been in tech.

 ### I have a degree in a non-tech subject.
 How can I get a tech job?

 This depends on what your degree is in.
 I have listed some examples below of people that have asked this question